BartSmeets/zscan_fit/README.md

 ## General information

 This project has been part of my thesis for the degree of [Master of Science in Nanoscience, Nanotechnology and Nanoengineering](https://www.kuleuven.be/programmes/master-nanoscience-nanotechnology-nanoengineering) at KU Leuven.
-Read the [thesis report](/docs/thesis.pdf) for methodology of the measurment and documentation of the code.
+Read the [thesis report](/docs/MasterThesis_BartSmeets_final.pdf) for methodology of the measurment and documentation of the code.

-The code has been split into functional parts:
+The code has been split into four functional parts:
 * [beam profile](#beam-profile)
 * [power measurement](#power-measurement)
 * [normalise data](#normalise-data)